An easy recipe for vegan roast potato curry. Simple, wholesome and comforting this easy curry can be on your table in under an hour.

 How to Make Curry Sauce

-The roast potatoes are just stirred in and warmed through gently until piping hot and ready to serve!
+- Add the potatoes and warm through gently until piping hot and ready to serve!

 - 1 medium onion, peeled, halved and thinly sliced